GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ### Hook: gfpdf_post_save_pdf

-If using the [gfpdf_post_save_pdf hook](../developers/actions/gfpdf_post_save_pdf.md) it will be triggered every time a PDF in the viewer is generated.
-If this isn't the desired effect, use the constant check above to circumvent this behaviour in your code:
+If using the [gfpdf_post_save_pdf hook](../developers/actions/gfpdf_post_save_pdf.md), it will be triggered every time a PDF in the viewer is generated.
+If this isn't the desired effect, use the constant check to circumvent this behaviour in your code:

 ```php
 add_action( 'gfpdf_post_save_pdf', function( $pdf_path, $filename, $settings, $entry, $form ) {